Sunday, November 30, 2025

 I love this shot taken in my son's backyard in Connecticut.
 The birds are very common House Finches but the expressions are priceless.
 I can just hear this boastful male laying a heavy line on this gal about all the things he's accomplished in life and why he is the best choice for a mate.
 Move on to bachelor #2.

 Let's close this series with another common beauty from the backyard, the American Goldfinch.
 For those of us who become interested in Bird photography we can't stop taking pictures of BIRDS.
 We have thousands of pictures of different species but when we see a bird we shout "stop the car - I don't have this one".
-This year I added a bumper sticker to my car that says "I stop for birds".
+This year I added a bumper sticker to my car that says "I stop for birds" to keep neighbors from calling the police about this stalker in the SUV.
 I have award winning shots of Goldfinches in Red Bud trees and Dogwood trees but this fellow made this years Best-of cut just because I loved the contrast of the Green background framing this yellow beauty.

 💘